Nirmalytics/NYC-TaxiTrip-Duration-Prediction/README.md

 # NYC-TaxiTrip-Duration-Prediction
- The aim of this assignment is just to explore the dataset and generate insights from it.
+ The aim of this Project is just to the dataset and generate insights from it and build a model to Taxi Trip duration.

 ### Description of all the variables / features available in the dataset.